 issue updated advisory information to MWOs for each tropical cyclone, as necessary, but at least every six hours.

-The tropical cyclone advisory information shall be prepared, formatted and disseminated in accordance with the technical specifications and detailed criteria in ICAO Annex 3.
+The tropical cyclone advisory information shall be prepared, formatted and disseminated in accordance with the technical specifications and detailed criteria in ICAO Annex 3 and PANS-MET (Doc10157).
 The data type designator to be used in the WMO abbreviated heading of such messages shall be T1T2 = FK (WMO-No. 386, Manual on GTS, refers).

 ____________